That’s right. It’s Spring, which means Spring Cleaning.

 7. Backup your data

-Besides backup your data with Apple’s own Time Machine backup utility, a whole host of online cloud services, including Dropbox, Google Drive, OneDrive, and iCloud will store your files on the web and give you the option to keep or delete your local copies.
+Besides backup your data with Apple’s own Time Machine backup utility, a whole host of other backup programs or online cloud services, including Dropbox, Google Drive, OneDrive, and iCloud will store your files on the web and give you the option to keep or delete your local copies.